The Color Of Bone Health: Discover The Pigment That Builds Your Bones

 Research suggests that anthocyanins facilitate communication between cells by regulating intercellular signal pathways.
 This directly influences the survival and growth of cells, an absolutely crucial factor in your health – including your bone health.

-These important phytochemicals are found in a number of Foundation Foods in the Save Our Bones Program, so if you’re following the Program, you’re already eating these healthful fruits and vegetables.
+These important phytochemicals are found in a number of Foundation Foods in the Osteoporosis Reversal Program, so if you’re following the Program, you’re already eating these healthful fruits and vegetables.

 Here in the Northern Hemisphere, many of these foods are coming into season very soon.